 What is SEER and HSPF?

-SEER is an efficiency guideline for ACs, and the larger the number, the better it is.
+SEER is an efficiency guideline for ACs, and the larger the number, the more efficient it is.
 The difference between 23.5 and 26 is not crazy however, and the efficiency changes depending on the model.
 On the other hand, HSPF is another scale that stands for "heating seasonal performance factor" and is designed to grade heat pumps.
 It tells you how efficient the unit is at heating.
-We can see from these examples when comparing efficiency ratings, air conditioners are about equal, if not superior depending on the AC you choose.
-The largest difference between the two is that heat pumps can also warm up your home while an AC only cools.
+Notice from these examples when comparing efficiency ratings, air conditioners are about equal, if not superior depending on the model you choose.
+The largest difference between heat pumps and ACs is that heat pumps can also heat your home while an AC only cools.

 Does climate matter for heat pumps?